RyLeeHarrison/EventEmitter/README.md

 # EventEmitter for Arduino
 EventEmitter is a **lightweight**, **memory‑efficient** event emitter library for Arduino.
 It brings the familiar **Node.js** event model to embedded systems, allowing you to attach callbacks to events, emit events with custom arguments, and manage one‑time or recurring events—**all without dynamic memory allocation!**

+## How to install
+The simplist way to install is searching "EventEmitter" in the Arduino IDE lib manager!

 ## How to Manually Install
 1. Download: [EventEmitter.zip](https://github.com/RyLeeHarrison/EventEmitter/archive/refs/heads/main.zip)
 2. In the Arduino IDE's menu bar click: *Sketch > Include Library > Add .ZIP Library*